Quick Summary

 Why Use Laravel for API Development?

 Laravel is known for its elegant syntax, developer-friendly features, and robust ecosystem.
-It offers everything from Model-View-Controller (MVC) architecture to the queue system.
+From building interactive features like create contact form using Laravel to managing complex applications, it offers everything from MVC architecture to the queue system.
 They make Laravel API development faster and more effective.
 Its features also help you write cleaner and more maintainable code to automate repetitive tasks.

-• Queueing System: Laravel’s queue system efficiently handles asynchronous tasks.
-It is particularly beneficial for APIs that handle long processes or send notifications.
+- Queueing System: Laravel queue system efficiently handles asynchronous tasks.
+It works closely with Laravel Events and Listeners, especially when APIs trigger background actions or send notifications.

 How to Create an API in Laravel?